 - Use memes only

-Again, it’s essential that you must use sufficient content as well.
-There’s no point of sending somthing if you haven’t put the main idea across - and no memes and gifs in an email campaign can save you.
+Again, you must have sufficient content as well.
+There is no point of sending somthing if you have not put the main idea across - and no memes and GIFs in an email campaign can save you.

-Emoticons are used literally everywhere, even elders feel comfortable to use these.
-If you don’t want to use them in the same campaign that you’ve used gifs and memes, you can create an email that has a majority of emoji.
+Emoticons are used everywhere; even older generations feel comfortable using them.
+If you do not want to use them in the same campaign in which you have used GIFs and memes, you can create another email campaign that has emojis.
 Nonetheless, you should never complicate things or go overboard.

-The message should be conveyed properly and easy to understand at all times.
-As well as, too many emoji will be distracting and will move the attention somewhere else.
-There’s no doubt that if you don’t use it strategically, many customers will find it annoying and move you to the spam folder.
+The message should be conveyed accurately and should be easy to understand at all times.
+Moreover, too many emojis can be distracting and might attract attention to an unimportant element.
+There is no doubt that if you do not use them strategically, many customers will find it annoying and move your email to the spam folder.

-Sometimes you will misjudge the situation and make a mess of things, especially if you don’t use the right ones.
-Therefore, if you make a mistake you should play it cool.
-Thus, we advise you to not find any excuses as you can dig yourself another hole.
-You don’t want to go viral for the wrong reasons so you must consider using a friend that is knowledgeable in gifs, memes, and emoji.
+Sometimes you will misjudge the situation and make a mess of things, especially if you do not use the right memes or GIFs.
+Therefore, if you make a mistake, you should play it cool.
+Thus, we advise you not to find any excuses as you can dig yourself another hole.
+You do not want to go viral for the wrong reasons so you must consider using a friend that is knowledgeable in GIFs, memes, and emojis.
 Now that you know everything that you should know, may the force be with you.

-As you have seen from above, there are many points to take into consideration.
-When it comes to this type of strategy, it seems easy, but it's the opposite.
-Check out the examples below to inspire yourself from.
-After all, GIFs don't have to be just about amusement.
+As you have seen, there are many points to take into consideration.
+When it comes to this type of strategy, it seems easy, but it is in fact the opposite.
+Check out some examples below to inspire yourself.
+After all, GIFs do not have to be just about amusement.
 You can also use them to help your branding.

-As mentioned above, Converse has achieved a successful use of GIF.
-The images are colorful, and it gathers the attention of the recipient.
+Converse uses a GIF successfully below.
+The images are colorful, and it is attention-seeking, which means someone is more likely to remember it.
 It also helps the brand to advertise its new Monochromatic Collection.
-Take a look for yourself:

 You can see that it demands attention.
-Even though the colors are bright, it isn't painful on the eye.
+Even though the colors are bright, it is not painful to the eye.
 Hence, it makes you enthusiastic to see what is next.

-Furthermore, the GIF is the highlight of the email, but the campaign also has content.
-The words explain the meaning of the CTA.
+Furthermore, the GIF is the highlight of the email, but the campaign also has appropriate content.

 Do you want to promote a new feature, product, app, or the website's revamp?
 You should take a look at this example:

-The company has introduced a new feature in its app.
+In the above example, the company has introduced a new feature in its app.
 The animation shows what the feature is about and how it can help the user.
-As you can imagine, the information has been portrayed much easier.
+As you can imagine, the information has been portrayed in an interesting and simple manner.

 Animated GIFs will make the job of making the announcement much easier.
 Additionally, it can also be your helping hand to showcase boring information.

-Rather than displaying information that isn't attractive to the reader, you can use animation to bring your work to life.
-Since you're announcing something new, you can also help explain how to use it properly.
+Rather than displaying information that is not attractive to the reader, you can use animation to bring your work to life.
+Since you are announcing something new, you can also help explain how to use it properly.

 Also, the essential piece of information is to stay relevant.
-Otherwise, you will risk getting reported as spam and unsubscribed from.
+Otherwise, you will risk getting reported as spam and your list unsubscribed from.